 How Was Your Day Darling Face?

-Beverly’s husband comes home from work and asks her how her day was and the following comedic monologue is Beverly’s response.
+In comedy play Darling Face, Beverly’s husband comes home from work and asks her how her day was and receives the following response.

 Beverly: The nearest town where there is any sort of human life is approximately forty-five minutes from here.
 When I got into your old ass, run down, rathole of a truck, I turned on the ignition and noticed a little red gas light that caught my attention.
 In fact, there was also a yellow light that looked like a wrench and an orange light that looked like an oil can but I said to myself, “Screw it!
 I’m sure my man maintains his ride.”